marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Russ, J.C., 2011.
 The image processing handbook.
 CRC Press.
 Taylor & Francis Group

 > This is a general-purpose book on image analysis written by professor John C. Russ from the Material Sciences and Engineering at North Carolina State University.
-Although the book is not specifically focused on structural geology, thin sections, or even rocks, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques or shapes characterization among others.
-I find the text very clear and well-written, so if you want a general-purpose image analysis book, this is the best one I known.
+Although the book is not specifically focused on structural geology, thin sections, or even rocks, it covers a wide variety of procedures in image analysis and contain very nice examples of image enhancement, segmentation techniques, or shapes characterization.
+I find the text very clear and well-written, so if you are looking for a general-purpose image analysis book, this is the best one I known.

 [next section](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/references.md)
 [table of contents](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/tableOfContents.md)